 What does “Forward to replica indices” mean?

 Any synonyms that you create on an index can be automatically propagated to its replica indices.
 This is the default behavior.
-If you don’t want to follow this default behavior, just uncheck the box.
+If you don’t want this default behavior, turn off this option.

 Importing synonyms from a file

 If you have a lot of synonyms, perhaps sourced by a merchandising team, or pulled from an external dictionary, you probably don’t want to add them one by one.